Votoraty Futebol Clube

-Votoraty Futebol Clube, commonly known as Votoraty, was a Brazilian football club from Votorantim, São Paulo state.
+Votoraty Futebol Clube, commonly known as Votoraty, is a Brazilian football club from Votorantim, São Paulo state.
 They competed in the Copa do Brasil once.

 History

 The club was founded on May 12, 2005 by a group of businessmen.
 They won the Campeonato Paulista Série A3 and the Copa Paulista de Futebol in 2009.
 Votoraty competed in the Copa do Brasil in 2010, when they were eliminated in the Second Stage by Grêmio.